Retiree Medical Grants

 Assistance for dental services and hearing aids

-The Assistance Program of the Board of Pensions provides need-based grants of up to $2,500 once every three years to eligible Presbyterian Church (U.S.A.) retirees and their spouses or surviving spouses for dental services and/or hearing aids.
-These services and supplies are not covered by Medicare or the Medicare Supplement Plan.
+The Assistance Program of the Board of Pensions provides need-based grants of up to $2,500 once every three years to eligible retired plan members and their spouses or surviving spouses for dental services and/or hearing aids.
+These services and supplies are not covered by Medicare, the Medicare Supplement Plan (available until December 31, 2023), or the Humana Group Medicare Advantage PPO plan.
 Retiree Medical Grants are provided as reimbursements for documented, eligible expenses after services are rendered.

 Amount